From the Americas through to Europe and Asia, these cities were made for walking

 Following the famous Freedom Trail, you’ll spot a number of other important historic sites before arriving at the famous and oh, so lovely Boston Common, the oldest city park in the US dating back to 1634.
 Cross the road and you’ll enter the Public Garden created two centuries after Boston Common.

 Within walking distance of the gardens lies Merlion Park.
-You can easily reach it by crossing the Helix Bridge, a footbridge modelled on the spiral structure of DNA.
-The city skyline will open up to you along the way and if you stay long enough to see it both in the daylight and in the dark, you can watch how the whole view changes under different light. while there, you can admire the nearly nine-metre-tall water-spewing Merlion statue, a half-fish and half-lion stone sculpture.
+You can easily reach it by crossing the Helix Bridge, a footbridge modeled on the spiral structure of DNA.
+The city skyline will open up to you along the way and if you stay long enough to see it both in the daylight and in the dark, you can watch how the whole view changes under a different light. while there, you can admire the nearly nine-meter-tall water-spewing Merlion statue, a half-fish, and half-lion stone sculpture.